DHTMLX/docs-todolist/docs/api/rest_api/routes/Get_routes/Get_users.md

 ### Description

-@short:Gets data on all users and returns a json object with an array of users objects
+@short: Gets data on all users and returns a json object with an array of users objects

 The route handles the GET request made to the **'/users'** path.